1. A cover letter including:

 - Please obtain the longest possible expiration date on import permits.

-- Foreign investigators should also be aware that compounds are shipped with a listed value for insurance purposes.
-Since this may cause problems with customs officials, investigators should determine in advance what steps should be taken to avoid these complications.
+- Foreign investigators should also be aware that compounds are shipped with a listed value (for insurance purposes).
+Since this can cause problems with customs officials, investigators should determine in advance what steps should be taken to avoid these complications.
 Often an official statement that the compounds are for research only and have no commercial value is sufficient.

-Failure to comply with aforesaid guidelines is likely to delay the processing of your request.
+Failure to comply with aforesaid guidelines may delay the processing of your request.

 National Institute on Drug Abuse, NIH